amida-tech/orange-api/docs/src/journal.md

 # Group Journal Entries
 Basic free-text journal for the patient to enter notes about their day and such in.
-While medications can be tagged in journal entries, entries that correspond exactly to adherences should probably just be stored in the `notes` field of an adherence event.
+While medications can be tagged in journal entries, entries that correspond exactly to dose events should probably just be stored in the `notes` field of a dose event.

 *Hashtags* are parsed from each journal entry and returned in a `hashtags` array of `string`s.